Residence and Dining Regulations

 Firearms and Weapons – Firearms (including air guns), paintball guns, sling shots, bows and arrows, and ammunition, are not permitted anywhere on campus, except in the secured location provided by the Security Office.
 Please make arrangements for storage with the Security Office to avoid violation of local ordinances and College regulations.

-Fire Extinguisher Discharge Policy – Any use of fire extinguishers other than for the purpose of extinguishing fires is subject to safety fines and charges to cover associated clean-up cost.
+Fire Extinguisher Discharge Policy – Any use of fire extinguishers other than for the purpose of extinguishing fires is subject to safety fines and charges to cover associated clean-up cost and referred to Student Conduct Committee.

 Penalties: When a fire extinguisher is discharged for reasons other than to put out a fire, the individual or individuals will be charged for the activation of the fire alarm, the cost to recharge or replacement of the fire extinguisher, and fees associated with the clean-up.